chanis/deep_recommend_system/README.md

 ## Introduction

-It's the general project to walk through the proceses of using [TensorFlow](https://github.com/tensorflow/tensorflow).
+It's the general project to walk through the process of using [TensorFlow](https://github.com/tensorflow/tensorflow).

 Most data is stored in CSV files and you can learn to convert them to **TFRecords**.
-This implements the **neural network** model which can extend to more complicated ones.
+This implements the **neural network** model which can be extended to more complicated ones.
 It stores **checkpoints** for fault tolerance and **inference**.
 You can learn to use **TensorBoard** as well and the example data could be found in [cancer-deep-learning-model](https://github.com/mark-watson/cancer-deep-learning-model).

 ## Usage